FREE TRIAL UPGRADE!

 • Briefly leave to call for emergency assistance (if no one arrives to help).

-In most cases, several employees will quickly arrive at the accident scene.
-A designated person should be in charge, preferably the accident investigator, and that person should delegate authority and set priorities.
-Some accident scene priorities may include:
+In most cases, several employees will quickly arrive at the incident scene.
+A designated person should be in charge, preferably the incident investigator, and that person should delegate authority and set priorities.
+Some incident scene priorities may include:

 • Evaluating the situation,